 Maynilad provides efficient, safe, and sustainable water and wastewater solutions that comply with the standards set by the Philippine government.
 The company values customer satisfaction and has dedicated business units responsible for maintaining the quality of their services.

+To ensure customer satisfaction, Maynilad conducts surveys to obtain insights into their preferences and feedback.
 By keeping track of their stakeholders' concerns, the company can improve the quality of its services.
 During the reporting period, all customer complaints related to product and service health and safety were addressed.